fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ```

 <!-- Kun backend ja frontend ovat käynnissä, voidaan käynnistää Cypress komennolla -->
+NB!
+In order to get Cypress working with WSL2 one might need to do some additional configuring first.
+These two [links](https://docs.cypress.io/guides/getting-started/installing-cypress#Windows-Subsystem-for-Linux) are great places to [start](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress).
 When both backend and frontend are running, we can start Cypress with the command

 ```js